How to switch from Avalara

 Avalara doesn’t allow users to access their accounts after contract expiration.

 If you forget to download your transaction records, tax returns, or exemption certificates before the cutoff, you may lose them permanently.
-This puts you at a disadvantage in the event of a state audit or future data reconciliation.
+This can create issues during audits or when reconciling past filings.

-- Before your contract expires, download each of the following:
+- Before your Avalara contract expires, download each of the following:

 - Filed returns